interTwin-eu/teapot/README.md

 ### Starting

-To start Teapot, run `python3 /usr/share/teapot/teapot.py`.
+Teapot is automatically started with a unit file upon installation.

 ## Automated testing

 Functional tests can be found in `/robot`.
-To execute them, run e.g.
+To execute them, run `robot teapot-tests.robot`.
-`robot teapot-tests.robot`.

 ## Version

-The current version of Teapot is 0.5.0.
+The current version of Teapot is 0.6.0.

 ## Authors